Fallout & Bomb Shelter Near Me – Locations & Options to Survive Nuclear War

 For further reading and research into making a plan you can use this great resource.

-Thats it from us.
+That’s it from us.
 Take care out there.
 Be Safe.
-And lets see if we can make it out of this next few decades without a major calamity.
+And let’s see if we can make it out of these next few decades without a major calamity.